Do These Belong To Me ?

 Then I hear my youngest make his way to the kitchen, now I have no choice but to stay up and answer the door.

-I trample down the stairs nearly tripping over a pair of shoes laying carelessly in my path.
+I trample down the stairs nearly tripping over my youngest son's toy truck laying carelessly in my path.

 After allowing the door bell to ring for about the twentieth time, I open it grouchier than ever.